 I do NOT recommend building a wheel without using a spoke tension tool.
 The sound of a plucked spoke or how tight a nipple is to turn are NOT accurate measurements of spoke tension.
 Even if you only want to true a wheel, this is a must-have tool.
 It will give you a good insight into how well balanced the spoke tensions are over the entire wheel.

 Spoke wrenches come in many sizes.
 Buy a good quality spoke wrench that fits your nipples exactly.
 The spoke wrench should be sturdy and have a good handle to grip as the nipples can get a little tight later in the build.
 I have a range of different sized wrenches I have collected as nearly every wheel seems to use different nipple sizes.
 Take your wheel (or loose nipples) to a bike shop and get the exact size wrench to eliminate the guess work.

 - I always use brass nipples.
 They are fractionally heavier, but more durable and don’t corrode as easy as aluminium nipples do.

 - You need to lubricate the nipples with a light oil (like Tri-flow), but I don’t do this at the start.
-I wait until the nipples are not really easy to tighten.
-If you oil them too early, they can sometimes come loose and ruin all the time you spent setting them to the same starting point.
+I wait until the nipples become a little firmer to tighten.
+If you oil them too early, they can sometimes come loose and ruin all the time you spent setting them to the initial starting point.

 - When building a rear wheel, I only lubricate the non-drive side nipples if they are becoming a bit tighter to turn (usually near the very end of the build).
 This is because these nipples don’t have as much tension as the drive side nipples.